Infinitely Losing My Edge

 I'm losing my edge.

-To all the kids in Salvador and London.
+To all the kids in Delhi and Stockholm.

 I'm losing my edge to the art-school Johannesburg kids in little jackets and borrowed nostalgia for the unremembered nineties.